DrRetro2033/Reyveld/README.md

 # Why does it exist?

 Arceus was created to be simple way for regular users to be able to quickly and efficiently backup savedata with more advanced tools.
-However, it has evolved into a more generalized toolkit for working with files.
+However, it has evolved into a more generalized toolkit for working with binary files.

 # Why is it called Arceus?